shaunlebron/how-we-made-a-game/gameplay.md

 this effect is lost in the later stages, I believe the saturation of level rotations is quelled by the difficulty and resulting desire for a breath of air between waves.

-## A personal note on creating a compelling game

-What follows is more of a philosophical peek into my thoughts on why I decided against achievements and other decorative tactics employed in game design.

-### Options for decorating a mechanic

-There seems to be many ways to make a simple game more compelling.
-You can supplement it with an interesting narrative, engage the senses more with audiovisual embellishments, add another complementary game mechanic, add more concrete numbers/awards to focus compulsions of self-improvement, etc.

-### Defining Fun vs Compulsion

-I started with a simple goal of wanting to make the game more "fun".
-But some of the options I started thinking about seemed more geared toward adding "compulsion".
-That was when definitions started getting blurry.

-I have my own opinions on what roles our games should play in our society, as most others do.
-So my own compass has steered me to rank the aforementioned options in terms of the type of behavior I think it will promote in its players and the type of nourishment that experience provides them.